 When I first heard of the Kentucky Kitchen Table project I was a little apprehensive.
 Growing up I was used to sitting around the dinner table for meals, but I was never provided with a list of questions to ask.
 Conversation flowed naturally without someone directing it.
 When reading through the handout I realized I was going to have to ask questions about citizenship and democracy and the people I was eating with were going to look back at me with blank stares.
 Thankfully, the dinner went the complete opposite way.
 The people I ate with were very intrigued and interested with what I was learning in class and they kept encouraging us to ask more questions

-I ate with five people besides myself.
+I ate with five people besides myself and it took place in Bowling Green, KY.
 First was Caroline, who on the surface may be seen as similar to me, but we are actually quite different in our beliefs.
 Caroline and I are in the Honors College together as well as the same sorority, but Caroline comes from a much larger city than me and has different political views as well.
 The next two people were my parents, Lee and Trent.
 My mom is very nurturing and accepting and works at a church where she is in charge of planning worship as well as visiting people in the hospital and nursing homes.
 My dad on the other hand holds much stronger opinions and doesn’t always know when to stop talking.
 He works in sales and is very good at persuading others.
 The last couple that joined us was Becky and Ed.
 Ed is a high school English teacher who is very passionate about what he does.
 He was also very interested in the conversations we were having and didn’t want the conversation to stop.
 Becky works in the business world and was much quieter than her husband throughout the night, but her motherly qualities were very apparent in all that she said.
 Everyone who came to the dinner was very interested in the topics discussed and they all had different and interesting takes on the subjects.

 When we all sat down to dinner we were patiently awaiting Caroline.
 She arrived a couple minutes late and apologized about a hundred times before we actually dug in to our food.
 Caroline and I first began to explain why we had to talk about democracy and citizenship and we told everyone what this Honors 251 class was all about.
 After we got all of that out of the way we began to ask everyone some questions.
 We started with the question of what citizenship means to you.
 Almost everyone’s responses revolved around doing the right and kind thing.
 They also discussed the importance of accepting people who are different than you.
 This led to a discussion of Room in the Inn.